TelloVilla/CombinedLetters/README.md

 ## Commands
 ```
-// Generate needed directories for testing and number of files per day
+// Generate needed directories for testing and number of files per date directory
 -gentest <# of files>

 // Clear test files and directories